ukparliament/weeknotes.data-search/1/index.md

 Samu, Matthieu and Aidan had a meeting about [Google CSE](https://cse.google.com/cse/) where much was ironed out.

-There was the usual Friday search meeting where people heard more about work with the Microsoft API, the next steps on taking search live and preparation for hearing more from Laurence on search design.
+There was the usual Friday search meeting where people heard more about work with the Microsoft API, the next steps on taking search live, and preparation for hearing more from Laurence on search design.

 Dia had a meeting with Dan and got feedback on the "data 101"" presentation.
 She also met with Aidan to plan the next steps on search and is starting to write first drafts of the search strategy and roadmap with Robert.